whatsupmailbox/whatsupmailbox.github.io/_posts/2015-09-29-Hamptons-Lane-Subscription-Box-September-2015-Fresh-Grill-Review-Coupon.md

 <p>On the 1st of every month they release a new curated themed box and you get to either choose that box or a box from their past releases that are still available.</p>

-<p>This month I chose the "Fresh Grill" box since we were doing a lot of BBQ-ing lately, especially kabobs so this looked perfect.</p>
+<p>This month I chose the "Fresh Grill" box since we were doing a lot of grilling lately, especially kabobs so this looked perfect.</p>

 <center><a href="https://hamptonslane.com/r/11eff023530570bd66163aea0facf3b6" target="_blank">
 <img src="/images/HamptonsLaneSep2015OpenBox.jpg" border="0" style="border:none;max-width:100%;" alt="First look at unboxing" />